Skip to main content

 If You Have Adrenal Cancer

 Tumors can start any place in the body.
 An adrenal tumor starts when cells in the adrenal glands grow out of control and crowd out normal cells.
-This makes it hard for the body to work the way it should.
+This makes it hard for the adrenal gland to work the way it should.

 Most tumors found in the adrenal glands are called adenomas.
-These are not cancer (benign) and don’t cause problems.
-Adenomas are sometimes found by accident when someone has tests for other reasons.
+These are not cancer (benign) and usually don’t cause problems.
+Adenomas are sometimes found by accident when someone has tests for other medical reasons.

 Cancer is always named for the place where it starts.
 Many cancers found in the adrenal glands did not start there.
 In these cases, the cancer has spread from other organs, so it is not considered or treated like adrenal cancer.
 For example, if lung cancer spreads to the adrenal gland, it is still called lung cancer.